CharleRoger/Garden/Canon/Regions/Fountainhead/Uhustaw_Red_Steppe/Uhustaw.md

 Its hydrology is dominated by several large, but with the exception of one, mostly shallow lakes.
 The lakes are surrounded by wetlands.
 Originally the area is highly forested, many of the native plants are endemic and in terms of their colouration, they are an offshot of the "red steppe" biome, albeit with its own forest variation of it.
 The forests are multicoloured and multilayered.

 ## Name
 The land known as Uhustaw went by several different names, given by different peoples.
-The oldest known name is [[Čüüwän]], which was coined by the [[Hnäzb]] or [[Nespe]] people, but is likely derived from an older substrate term.
+The oldest known name is [[Čüüwän]], which was coined by the [[Hnäzb people|Hnäzb]] or [[Nespe]] people, but is likely derived from an older substrate term.
 It was speculated quite early already that it must be related to the [[High Alöbi|Alöbi]] term *cibwan* "to flood, spill over" and *cayibwan* "flood"

 A second name is *Siguonto* in the [[Nambāno]] language.
 It is derived from the word *siguon* with a similar meaning "floodplain".